What is endorsement?

 What if I do not currently hold an active license?

 Mississippi Board of Nursing law requires endorsement applicants to hold a current/active license in another state or territory or evidence of eligibility for reinstatement of licensure in a compact state if that compact state were the applicant’s primary state of residence.

 How long does it take to get a license?

 There is no timetable for issuing licenses.
 A license will only be issued when all requirements are completed.
 Applications are processed on a first-in, first-out basis

-Do I need to endorse if I had an Alabama license in the past?
+Do I need to endorse if I had an Mississippi license in the past?

 How much does it cost?